Is it time to ditch the feedback sandwich when giving corrective feedback?

 With these four considerations in mind, whilst there will be some situations where the feedback sandwich is an appropriate delivery mechanism for workplace feedback.
 But its current usage is likely well beyond that scope.
 We need to find more effective ways of delivering feedback at work.

-How to deliver feedback effectively
+How to deliver constructive feedback more effectively

-- Feedback should enable conversation: As we’ve said, the spirit of the sandwich method makes sense on the surface.
-And just because you’re being critical doesn’t mean you need to be cruel or insulting (and you absolutely shouldn’t be!).
-Approach these discussions in a polite, rational way.
+The spirit of the feedback sandwich makes sense on the surface.
+And just because you’re being critical doesn’t mean you need to be cruel or insulting.
+Approach these discussions in a well-meaning, rational way.
 Then you can invite questions that open avenues for further discussion and understanding.
-This means you can go from discussing an employee’s shortcomings, right into discussing how they can improve.